 - 1-2 Tbsp salt

 - Halve the tomatoes and onions and lay cut-side up on a cookie sheet along with the peppers and garlic

-- Roast at 375 till the onions look nice and translucent, tomatoes look soft, and peppers are getting a nice char on them
+- Roast at 375 till the onions look nice and translucent (see bottom left of the next picture), tomatoes look soft, and peppers are getting a nice char on them

 - Let it all cool a bit, then run through the food processor with salt and cilantro (we had to do this in two batches)

 - Stir it all together and eat with abandon.
 Trust me.